mbasaglia/mini_apps/docs/installation/basic.md

 `url` should be the public URL of your mini app, the same you specified on BotFather.

-`media-url` is the URL that serves images for MiniEvent.
+`media-url` is the URL that serves images for the events.

 If you want to run on the Telegram test server, add the following to the JSON, with the values from <https://my.telegram.org/apps>.